-Recently we discovered that we had inadvertently issued stock awards to our independent directors in excess of the 200,000-share limitation under our Restated LTIP on the number of shares of our common stock that may be used for awards other than stock options or stock appreciation rights (the "Limitation').
+During 2013, we discovered that we had inadvertently issued stock awards to our independent directors in excess of the 200,000-share limitation under our Amended and Restated 2004 Long Term Incentive Plan (the "Restated LTIP") on the number of shares of our common stock that may be used for awards other than stock options or stock appreciation rights (the "Limitation").
 The issuances of shares of our common stock in excess of the Limitation (the "Excess Shares") occurred during 2010 and after and were disclosed and were properly accounted for in our periodic reports and proxy statements filed with the SEC.
 We issued a total of 179,512 Excess Shares to our independent directors in the form of outright stock grants or restricted stock awards as part of their annual retainers.
 Since the Excess Shares were issued in excess of the Limitation, they were not issued pursuant to the Restated LTIP and hence the issuances of the Excess Shares were not registered under the Securities Act of 1933, as amended (the "Securities Act") by our Form S-8 registration statement for the Restated LTIP.
 Although the issuances of the Excess Shares were not registered under the Securities Act, the issuances of the Excess Shares qualified for an exemption under Section 4(2) of the Securities Act.
 The issuances of the Excess Shares were exempt from registration under Section 4(2) of the Securities Act because those issuances did not involve a "public offering," as defined in Section 4(2) of the Securities Act due to the small number of persons involved in the transaction, the size of the offering, the manner of the offering, the number of Excess Shares offered, the financial sophistication of our directors and their access to our financial information.
-Because of the Excess Shares issue, we chose not to issue any additional shares of our common stock to our non-employee directors and accordingly paid our non-employee directors cash on February 15, 2013 and will pay them cash on May 15, 2013.
-This cash compensation is \$10,000 per quarter for each director other than the Board Chair and \$16,500 per quarter for the Board Chair.
-We are submitting to our shareholders a proposal to amend our Restated LTIP to, among other things, increase the Limitation from 200,000 to 800,000 shares (see Proposal 3) and a separate proposal to ratify the grant of the Excess Shares (See Proposal 4).
+Because of the limitation, we chose not to issue any additional shares of our common stock to our nonemployee directors and accordingly paid our non-employee directors cash on February 15, 2013 and on May 15, 2013.
+This cash compensation is \$10.000 per quarter for each director other than the Board Chair and \$16,500 per quarter for the Board Chair.
+We submitted to our shareholders a proposal to amend our Restated LTIP to, among other things, increase the Limitation from 200,000 to 800,000 shares and a separate proposal to ratify the grant of the Excess Shares at our June 4, 2013 Annual Meeting.
+Both of these proposals were approved by our shareholders at the 2013 Annual Meeting.

-Our directors also have stock ownership guidelines which require them to hold 2,000 shares.
-Directors have two years to achieve the required ownership.
+Our directors also have stock ownership guidelines which require them to hold 2,000 shares of the Company's stock.
+Directors have two years from election to achieve the required ownership.
 Furthermore, until the required stock ownership guidelines are met, directors are required to hold at least 50% of all vested after-tax shares and 50% of shares received on exercise of stock options.
 Currently, all of our non-employee directors meet the stock ownership guidelines.

-Director Compensation for 2012
+Director Compensation for 2013

-The table below summarizes the compensation paid by us to our non-employee directors for their service during the fiscal year ended December 31, 2012.
+The table below summarizes the compensation paid by us to our non-employee directors for their service during the fiscal year ended December 31, 2013.

-Fees Earned or Paid in Cash Stock Awards Total
+Fees Earned or Stock

+Paid in Cash Awards Total

-Name (1) (\$) (\$)(2)(3) (\$)
+Name (1) (\$) (\$)(3)(4) (\$)

-Steven M. Anderson 32,252 40,003 72,255
+Steven M. Anderson 55,753 20,002 75,755

-Patricia C. Barron 33,752 40,003 73,755
+Patricia C. Barron (2) 43,439 - 43,439

-James A. Croce 30,128 40,003 70,131
+James A. Croce (2) 42,878 - 42,878

-Thomas L. Saeli 41,252 40,003 81,255
+Thomas L. Saeli 61,440 20,002 81,442

-Robert W. Shaw II 38,128 40,003 78,131
+Robert W. Shaw II 60,879 20,002 80,881

-Ranjit C. Singh 38,128 40,003 78,131
+Ranjit C. Singh 58,879 20,002 78,881

-Bradford T. Whitmore 28,000 66,004 94,004
+Bradford T. Whitmore 60,000 32,951 92,951